 Tutoring is provided by DVLA staff every Wednesday after school from 3:45 to 4:45.
-Students who are below four hundred on the state level tests in math and/or reading are required to attend.
+Students who are below four hundred on the state-level tests in math and/or reading are required to attend.
 These students are also required to attend one Saturday session from nine o'clock to noon for each of the following six months: October, November, January, February, March, and April.
-Finally, these students are required to attend our "Summer Launch" program for five weeks in 2015.

-A.6 Special Student Populations Special Education
+A.6 Special Student Populations

-Special education is an integral part of Dayton Leadership Academies.
-Students with disabilities receive a continuum of services as identified in their Individualized Education Programs (IEPs) to ensure specially designed instruction in their least restrictive environments.
+Special education is an integral part of Dayton Leadership Academies - Dayton View.
+Students with disabilities receive a continuum of services as identified in their individualized education programs (IEPs) to ensure specially designed instruction in their least restrictive environments.
 Intervention specialists collaborate and plan with teachers to ensure that students with disabilities have access to the general education curriculum and, as appropriate, participate in the general education setting with nondisabled students.
 Intervention specialists utilize a variety of tools to closely monitor student progress.
 One of the standardized tools used at the beginning, middle, and end of the year is the Northwest Evaluation Association (NWEA).
 Data is utilized to closely track student gains and target areas of need to ensure appropriate, specially designed instruction.

-In order to provide a continuum of services, there are service delivery options based on student needs which may include consultation, direct instruction, support, and related services:
+In order to provide a continuum of services, there are service delivery options based on student needs that may include consultation, direct instruction, support, and related services: